sailfish-containers/lxc-templates-desktop/README.md

 this script is meant to help configuring network and xfce4 environment on containers
 ```
-# lxc-attach -n mycontainer /mnt/guest/setup_debian.sh
+# lxc-attach -n mycontainer /mnt/guest/setup_desktop.sh
 ```
-**libc note:** the setup script currently download a patched xwayland binary compiled for armhf on libc6 **2.29**, containers need the same libc6 version in order to start it, otherwise you'll need to install also these ".deb" packages from [elros34's sailfish_ubu_chroot](https://github.com/elros34/sailfish_ubu_chroot/): https://github.com/elros34/sailfish_ubu_chroot/tree/master/glibc as an extra steps.
-Currently debian sid and kali linux are tested to be working out of the box.
+*note: a patched version of Xwayland is required in order to get touch screen working on desktops, setup_desktop.sh will automatically download it from https://github.com/sailfish-containers/xserver/releases*

 **start desktop**